Theragatha - The Verses of the Senior Monks

 788As fruit falls from a tree, so people fall,

-Young and old, when the body breaks up.
+young and old, when the body breaks up.

 Seeing this, too, I went forth, O King;

-Without doubt, the ascetic life is better.
+the ascetic life is unfailingly better.”

 My going forth wasn’t wasted;

-I eat food free of debt.
+I enjoy my food free of debt.

 790I saw sensual pleasures as burning,

-Gold as a cutting blade,
+gold as a cutting blade,

-Conception in a womb as suffering,
+conception in a womb as suffering,

-And the hells as very fearful.
+and the hells as very fearful.

 791Knowing this danger,

-I was struck with awe.
+I was struck with a sense of urgency.

-I’ve attained the end of defilements.
+attaining the end of defilements.

-792I’ve attended on the teacher
+792I’ve served the teacher

-And fulfilled the Buddha’s instructions.
+and fulfilled the Buddha’s instructions.

 The heavy burden is laid down,

-793I’ve attained the goal
+793I’ve reached the goal

-For the sake of which I went forth
+for the sake of which I went forth

-The ending of all fetters.
+the ending of all fetters.”

-Mālukyaputta
+Mālukyaputta (2nd)

-794When seeing a sight, mindfulness becomes confused,
+794When you see a sight, mindfulness is lost

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 795Many feelings grow

-Arising from sights.
+arising from sights.

 The mind is damaged

-By covetousness and cruelty.
+by covetousness and cruelty.

 Heaping up suffering like this,

-Is said to be far from nibbāna.
+you’re said to be far from extinguishment.

-796When hearing a sound, mindfulness becomes confused,
+796When you hear a sound, mindfulness is lost

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 797Many feelings grow

-Arising from sounds.
+arising from sounds.

 The mind is damaged

-By covetousness and cruelty.
+by covetousness and cruelty.

 Heaping up suffering like this,

-Is said to be far from nibbāna.
+you’re said to be far from extinguishment.

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 799Many feelings grow

-Arising from smells.
+arising from smells.

 The mind is damaged

-By covetousness and cruelty.
+by covetousness and cruelty.

 Heaping up suffering like this,

-Is said to be far from nibbāna.
+you’re said to be far from extinguishment.

-800When savouring a taste, mindfulness becomes confused,
+800When you enjoy a taste, mindfulness is lost

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 801Many feelings grow

-Arising from tastes.
+arising from tastes.

 The mind is damaged

-By covetousness and cruelty.
+by covetousness and cruelty.

 Heaping up suffering like this,

-Is said to be far from nibbāna.
+you’re said to be far from extinguishment.

-802When touching a touch, mindfulness becomes confused,
+802When you sense a touch, mindfulness is lost

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 803Many feelings grow

-Arising from touches.
+arising from touches.

 The mind is damaged

-By covetousness and cruelty.
+by covetousness and cruelty.

 Heaping up suffering like this,

-Is said to be far from nibbāna.
+you’re said to be far from extinguishment.

 Experiencing it with a mind full of desire,

-One remains clinging to it.
+you keep clinging to it.

 805Many feelings grow